 The directors are responsible for the other information.
-The other information comprises the general information, chairman's statement, board of directors, group company secretary, audit committee and internal auditor profiles, the management team, CEO statement, CFO financial review, directors' report, the corporate governance - statement of compliance and the remuneration report, but does not include the financial statements and our auditor's report thereon.
+The other information comprises the general information, directors' report, the corporate governance - statement of compliance and the remuneration report, but does not include the financial statements and our auditor's report thereon.
 Our opinion on the financial statements does not cover the other information, and we do not express any form of assurance conclusion thereon.